some-natalie/some-natalie/_posts/2023-10-13-diy-updates-on-runners.md

 ![fridaythe13th](https://media.githubusercontent.com/media/some-natalie/some-natalie/main/assets/graphics/gifs/fridaythe13th.gif){: .w-50 .right}

-Keeping your infrastructure up to date is important and ... it seems like this is a common oversight for build servers _specifically_.[^build]
+Your build infrastructure can update itself using your own CI tooling.
+It's easier and _way_ better than it sounds, especially at scales that don't justify hiring dedicated teams of engineers to run it.
+Hear me out ...

-Most folks should just update everything on all machines from the default repositories for that OS, then reboot, once a week (ish), without exception - the folks that are mad at that suggestion, head to footnote[^fix].
+No one will argue that keeping your infrastructure up to date is important to your company's security posture.
+Yet, I've noticed this is a common oversight for build servers _specifically_.[^build]

-With big fleets of infrastructure, this gets done with tools designed to do _exactly_ that task - [Ansible](https://www.ansible.com/), [Puppet](https://www.puppet.com/), [Red Hat Satellite](https://www.redhat.com/en/technologies/management/satellite), etc.  It works great for teams that have invested time and energy into building and maintaining those tools, but ...
+It's way less risky to simply update everything on these machines from the default repositories for that OS, then reboot, once a week (ish).
+To the folks mad at that suggestion, please head to the footnotes[^fix].
+With big fleets of infrastructure, this gets done with tools designed to do _exactly_ that task - [Ansible](https://www.ansible.com/), [Puppet](https://www.puppet.com/), [Red Hat Satellite](https://www.redhat.com/en/technologies/management/satellite), etc.  These tools are great for teams that have invested time and energy into building and maintaining them, but ...

 🤔 What if you need something a little simpler?

 ## Self-updating CI servers

-Running OS updates on my self-hosted runners using GitHub Actions itself is surprisingly effective.
-Here’s the workflow jobs ([full file](https://github.com/some-natalie/some-natalie/blob/main/.github/workflows/update-kodi.yml)):
+Running OS updates on my self-hosted runners using GitHub Actions itself is surprisingly effective.[^github]  Here’s the workflow jobs ([full file](https://github.com/some-natalie/some-natalie/blob/main/.github/workflows/update-kodi.yml)) with the `runs-on` target changed out:

 ```yaml
 apt-updates: